gjbex/training-material/Debugging/README.md

     programming, testing and debugging techniques.
 1. `DropIn`: illustration of how to write drop-in replacements for functions in libraries.
+1. `ErrorHandling`: illustrations of error handling in C and Fortran.
 1. `fUnit`: very simple illustration of how to use the fUnit testing framework for Fortran unit testing.
 1. `Gdb`: some sample code to illustrate using GDB.